Cecilia8989/pands-project/README.md

     <details>
  <h3> Heat map </h3>

+The relationship between the variables can be explored using an heat map.

 A heatmap is a visual representation of data that uses color to show the relationships between numerical variables in a dataset.
 It's a useful technique for analyzing correlations between variables.
 It's a simple way to plot and understand correlations within variables [[9]](https://www.geeksforgeeks.org/exploratory-data-analysis-on-iris-dataset/).